Graduate Seminars Led by CPAMP Faculty 2018-19

-The ancient Greek philosophy reading group will meet this winter; text TBD.
+The ancient Greek philosophy reading group will meet this winter to read Alexander of Aphrodisias’ Ethical Problems.
 [The CPAMP proseminar is mandatory for CPAMP students in year 1 and 2; program students who have fulfilled this requirement are expected to attend regularly.
 Other interested doctoral students are welcome to attend as well and should contact the program director to indicate their interest.
 All students in the proseminar must attend either this reading group or the Latin reading group in the fall; students are warmly encouraged to attend both reading groups.]

 Deborah Black, Medieval Islamic Philosophy | Wednesdays 10–12

 This course is an introduction to the major figures and themes in classical Islamic philosophy (falsafah) from the 9th to the 12th centuries, with a focus on the works of Al-Farabi, Avicenna (Ibn Sina), and Averroes (Ibn Rushd), as well as other less well-known figures from the classical period.
 We will consider a range of philosophical problems in the areas of metaphysics, philosophy of mind, and epistemology, as well as topics in ethics and political philosophy.
 Some consideration will also be given to the views of the Muʿtazilite and Ashʿarite schools of theology (kalām), the rival intellectual traditions to philosophy within the medieval Islamic world.

 Jessica Gelber, Aristotle on Life | Wednesdays 3–6